jaxio/celerio-angular-quickstart/README.md

 * `pack-angular`: contains Celerio dynamic Templates (interpreted by Celerio Engine).
 If you want to help us write templates, please take a look at [Celerio template doc](http://www.jaxio.com/documentation/celerio/templates.html)
 * `pack-angular-static`: static files that Celerio copies as is.
 * `src/main/config`: contains Celerio conf
-* `src/main/sql`: contains sample SQL script that get reversed... you may add more tables/columns.
+* `src/main/sql/h2`: contains [sample SQL script](https://github.com/jaxio/celerio-angular-quickstart/blob/master/src/main/sql/h2/01-create.sql) that get reversed... you may add more tables/columns.

-# To run the web app, please follow these 4 easy steps:
+# HOW-TO RUN IT

-## Step 1: Generate the source code
+## 1: Generate the source code

 From the root folder, run Maven:

     mvn -Pdb,metadata,gen generate-sources

-* `db` profile creates the database
+* `db` profile creates the database in the `target/db` folder.
-* `metadata` profile reverses the database
+* `metadata` profile reverses the database.
+It creates the file `metadata.xml` under `src/main/config/celerio-maven-plugin`.
-* `gen` profile generates the source code
+* `gen` profile generates the source code.
+It reads `metadata.xml`, the `celerio-maven-plugin.xml` configuration file, interprets the templates from `pack-angular` and copies the files from `pack-angular-static`.

+For example, the template [entity.service.e.vm.ts](https://github.com/jaxio/celerio-angular-quickstart/blob/master/pack-angular/celerio/pack-angular/src/main/webapp/app/entities/entity.service.e.vm.ts) leads to the creation of 1 file per entity: `src/main/webapp/app/entities/<entityName>/<entityName>.service.ts

-## Step 2: Install JavaScript dependencies
+## 2: Install JavaScript dependencies

     cd src/main/webapp
     npm install

 Note: need to be run once, you may may skip it as you regenerate over and over.

-## Step 3: Compile TypeScript files
+## 3: Compile TypeScript files

     cd src/main/webapp
     npm run tsc

-## Step 4: Start the application
+## 4: Start the application

 From the root folder: